 Capital One shares were down $2.12 to $9.99 in early afternoon trading.
 The stock has dropped 65 percent this year, compared with a 45 percent decline in the KBW Bank Index <.BKX>.

 DIVIDEND AT RISK

-The company is expected to pay $1.50 per share in dividends in 2009, but analysts estimate Capital One will make a profit of only 20 cents per share this year, according to Reuters data, forcing the company to slash its payout, analysts said.
+The company is expected to pay $1.50 per share in dividends in 2009, but analysts estimate Capital One will only make a profit of 20 cents per share this year, according to Reuters data, forcing the company to slash its payout, analysts said.